saadtahir995/auto-tweeter/README.md

      ACCESS_SECRET=your_access_token_secret
      ```

+4. Ensure that your Twitter App has the necessary permissions.
+Go to your Twitter App settings on the [Twitter Developer Portal](https://developer.twitter.com/en/apps), and under the "App permissions" section, make sure to enable "Read" and "Write" permissions.

-4. Populate the `tweets.txt` file with the tweets you want to post, each on a new line.
+5. Populate the `tweets.txt` file with the tweets you want to post, each on a new line.

-5. Adjust the delay between tweets by modifying the `delay` variable in the script (default is 1 minute).
+6. Adjust the delay between tweets by modifying the `delay` variable in the script (default is 1 minute).

 ## Usage